-She had been made redundant whilst she was pregnant, so when her maternity leave finished she didn’t have a job to go back to.
+Katie didn’t know that she was going to dedicate her life to making Memory Teddy Bears (and other keepsakes) when she was made redundant whilst she was pregnant, but she’s so glad she does!
 Starting Memory Zoo gave her the opportunity to set her own working hours, spend time with her young daughter and work in harmony with her Multiple Sclerosis.

 Katie has been sewing for 10 years and used it as a therapy tool after her father passed away.
 She takes tremendous pleasure from creating beautiful keepsakes for her customers and truly believes each new keepsake she makes is her favourite!

 Memory Zoo has grown since she first started it and although Katie can no longer keep up with the demand of sewing on her own, she has offered out the flexible working pattern to other seamstresses in similar situations.

 If you’d like to read about Katie’s Multiple Sclerosis, how she manages her health and business then you can buy her book ‘Mumpreneur On Fire 4’ here.